adhuham/laravel-guidelines/README.md

 ```

 #### Relationships: hasMany, belongsToMany
-All methods defining hasMany or belongsToMany relationship MUST be in singular form.
+All methods defining hasMany or belongsToMany relationship MUST be in plural form.

 Do
 ```php